-The PA DEP is preparing rules to require operators to identify old wells.
-To expedite the process, the Department has begun a program to put old wells on a map, using historical data and aerial photography.
-The goal is to merge the information into a digitized file that can be posted online for the use of drilling companies.
-The finished product should be done in mid-2016 (Legere, 2014).
+The PA DEP, in its revision of the oil and gas rules for unconventional wells, is requiring operators to identify old wells by surveying within 1000 feet of a proposed unconventional well site.
+This should be done so that new wells don't intersect or connect with old wells.
+To expedite the process, the Department put old wells on a map, using historical data and aerial photography.
+The goal is to merge the information into a digitized file that can be posted online for the use of drilling companies (Legere, 2014).
+The information is now available to the public as part of the DEP's Oil and Gas Mapping of conventional and unconventional oil and gas wells, including producing and non-producing wells, at www.depgis.state.pa.us/PaOilAndGasMapping/